cybernetic-m/LIDARino_robot/README.md

  roslaunch lidarino_pkg pi.launch
  ```

-3. start rosserial on the raspberry side
+3. Start rosserial on the raspberry side (change the PORT based on your Arduino serial communication /dev/{your_port}, you can see it on [Arduino IDE](https://support.arduino.cc/hc/en-us/articles/4406856349970-Select-board-and-port-in-Arduino-IDE):

  ```sh
  rosrun rosserial_python serial_node.py /dev/ttyACM0
  ```

-4. start the keyboard interface
+4. Start the keyboard interface:

  ```sh
  cd LIDARino_robot/LIDARINO_WORKSPACE